Krixx1337/heroes-of-cheats-ue4ss/README.md

 ## Disclaimer

-Use cheats responsibly, especially in online environments (if applicable).
-This mod is provided as-is.
+Use responsibly.
+Provided as-is.
 Game updates may break functionality.